mattermost/docs/doc/advanced/external-object-storage/README.md

 # External object stoarge

-Gitlab relies on object storage in Kubernetes highly-available persisted data.
+Gitlab relies on object storage for highly-available persistent data in Kubernetes.
 By default, an S3-compatible storage solution named `minio` is deployed with the chart, but for production quality deployments, we recommend using a hosted object storage solution like Google Cloud Storage or AWS S3.